JamesHopkin/ue-sublime/README.md

 # ue-sublime
-My scripts and configs for Sublime, including Unreal Engine-flavoured C++ syntax
+My scripts and configs for Sublime Text, including Unreal Engine-flavoured C++ syntax

 Choose "Browse Packages ..." in Sublime settings and then copy everything here over the top of the folder than opens.